plforacle/heatwave-aws/create-dbs/create-dbs.md

 - An Oracle Trial or Paid Cloud Account
 - Some Experience with MySQL Shell

-## Task 1: Create MySQL HeatWave Cluster
+## Task 1: Login to MySQL Database Service console page

 1. Log on to MySQL Database Service Console
     1.1.
 On your web browser, go to: